Dukes Picked Eighth In Sun Belt, But Still Confident

 "The Sun Belt is a very competitive conference," JMU midfielder Clay Obara said.
 "We believe we can be up there competing with the best teams around the country, in or out of the Sun Belt, so we're very excited to play good teams and really show the nation what JMU is all about because we really believe we're a team that can compete for a title."

-JMU is left with a confidence it will be better in 2022, but the Dukes face a schedule with four opponents ranked in the preseason Top 25, including Sun Belt foes Kentucky and Marshall each in the Top 11, and three others receiving votes.
+JMU is left with confidence that it will be better in 2022, but the Dukes face a schedule with four opponents ranked in the preseason Top 25, including Sun Belt foes Kentucky and Marshall, each in the Top 11, and three others receiving votes.

-It all highlights the depth of the conference just a year after relaunching the sport.
+It highlights the conference's depth just a year after relaunching the sport.
 West Virginia and UCF, a newcomer to the league in 2023, each received first-place votes in the poll released on Monday.

-The addition of the Knights — who like Kentucky, WVU and South Carolina are Power 5 football programs who play soccer in the Sun Belt as an affiliate — makes the league even deeper.
+Adding the Knights — who, like Kentucky, WVU and South Carolina, are Power 5 football programs that play soccer in the Sun Belt as an affiliate — makes the league even deeper.

 "Over the past few years we've proven we can play and beat anybody," Zazenski said.
 "That's in the regular season or postseason, we've taken down a lot of Power 5 teams, some really high ranked opponents and we've been high-ranked ourselves.
 To say that our group is circling one or two of these guys knowing that we can beat them?
 I think that's always there."